-Since 1999, the Audi TT Roadster’s been the go-to car for stylish fashionistas everywhere.
+Since 1999, the Audi TT Roadster has been the go-to car for style lovers everywhere.

-It’s practical, good-looking and easy to drive, with a high quality interior to boot – supportive leather sport seats are standard on many trim levels.
+Inside is high quality, as you’d expect with an Audi.
+Supportive leather sport seats are standard on many trim levels.
 But is it the best convertible car?

-With the roof on, the Audi TT is arguably the quietest convertible in its price bracket.
-And while it can be a bit blustery once the roof goes down, the optional wind deflectors are a simple fix.
+With the roof up, the Audi TT is arguably the quietest convertible in its price bracket.
+And while it can be a bit blustery once the roof goes down, the optional wind deflectors help to negate being blown to pieces.

 Inside, you’re met with Audi’s signature minimalist interior.
-The main interface can be found behind the steering wheel while a few buttons sit neatly on the fascia – talk about easy to use.
+The main interface can be found behind the steering wheel while a few buttons sit neatly on the fascia.

 Buyers can also purchase Audi’s optional technology pack which includes a satnav, eight speakers and plenty of other premium features.

-Other selling points include ample legroom, a spacious boot and an impressive 39.8 miles to the gallon.
+Other selling points include ample legroom, a spacious boot; but that is due to losing the Coupe’s rear seats.